btcp-srl/-DEPRECATED-mobile-green-btcp-wallet/README.md

 ## License

-Blockstream Green is released under the terms of the GNU General Public License.
+Bitcoin People Wallet is released under the terms of the GNU General Public License.
 See [LICENSE](LICENSE) for more information or see https://opensource.org/licenses/GPL-3.0

 ## Authenticity